Debanjan29/DjangoWay/ModelCreation (DataBase).md

 # Model Creation

 + There is only ONE static  &  templates folder in the dir where manage.py exists
-+ Create Models to have a Database which we can access using /admin
++ Create Models (in models.py) to have a Database which we can access using '/admin'
-+

 # setting.py
 ```